 Disk Drill is a data recovery software solution capable of scanning individual partitions (even RAW partitions) as well as entire storage devices and recovering deleted files (pictures, video, audio, documents, archives, and more) from them.

-This is how easy it is to recover deleted files from a lost partition with Disk Drill:
+This is how easy it is to recover files from a deleted partition with Disk Drill:

 - Download and install Disk Drill on your computer.

 - Launch Disk Drill and scan the storage device on which the deleted partition was located.

 - Select which files you want to recover.

 How Do Partitions Get Deleted or Become Inaccessible?

 A single online search can reveal thousands of users asking for help because they lost a partition.
 Just take a look at these examples:

 Accidentally deleted a partition on a drive while on the partitioning screen (was installing Windows 10 on a separate drive when it happened).
 What is the best way to recover that data?
 It was a 500 GB partition on a 2 TB drive.

 I deleted my HD partition when I was installing Windows OS.
 How can I recover the deleted partition Windows 7?